Going Postal: The Legacy Foretold: Critical response

-The film was received both positively and negatively by critics.
-Alan Ng of Film Threat praised the film's handling of the subject of video game related violence, saying, "... with Going Postal: The Legacy Foretold‘s two-hour runtime, the story of Postal is riveting.
+The film received positive reviews from critics and fans.
+Alan Ng of Film Threat praised the film's handling of the subject of video game related violence, saying "... with Going Postal: The Legacy Foretolds two-hour runtime, the story of Postal is riveting.
 It balances the sheer insanity of the Running With Scissors crew to create an ultra-violent game against the ever-present controversy that violent video games are the cause of mass shootings.
 Watch the film, and you might be hard pressed to come to a firm conclusion on the matter."

-Calvin Kemph of The Twin Geeks called for the films cancellation, saying, "These are hateful games...
+Although mostly well received, the documentary like the game series itself was not void of controversy.
+Calvin Kemph of The Twin Geeks called for the film's cancellation, saying "These are hateful games...
 There is a documentary to make here, that directly addresses the full truth of what these games were, how offensive and culturally repugnant their ideas became, and how they were not victims of the violence in games discourse, but unfortunate benefactors of those ideas."